chucktilbury/vmachine/notes.md

 * Get rid of the VM data structure and have its elements run by the modules that manage it.
 This will help get rid of some indirection.

 * Move the disassembler into the assembler and create a listing according to the command line parameters.

+* Integrate labels into the listing in the assembler.